Microsoft confirms plans for a new flagship store in Regent Street opposite Apple

 The announcement comes after a day of speculation about the new store, but also after what has seemed like years of stops and starts for Microsoft and its retail plans in London.

-Back in 2012, it was reported that Microsoft planned to open a retail store in the city in March 2013, after it emerged that the company had registered a separate company in the UK to handle a retail business.
+Back in 2012, it was reported that Microsoft planned to open a retail store in the city in March 2013, after it emerged that the company had registered a separate company in the U.K. to handle a retail business.
 But it seems that the March 2013 launch never happened.

 Then in 2015, yet more reports emerged, this time noting that the company might have abandoned its plans for a store after all, after the dissolution of that 2012 entity.

 But the story didn’t end there.
 Later in 2015, yet more rumors emerged of a retail plan for Microsoft in London.
-But once more nothing materialised.
+But once more, nothing materialized.

 And in a way, the starts and stops are not too surprising.
 The company’s mobile efforts, which had been seen as a major part of its consumer business, were floundering, and while Apple has been nailing retail for years, others that tried to replicate the success had failed.
 Notably, Samsung retreated from its own physical store efforts in London, which had been located in a mall, not in the Regent Street area.